-Nevada is exploring the development of a statewide mandated reporter training to ensure standardized training for the various professions that are required to take mandated reporter training and who may make reports of child abuse or neglect to Child Welfare.
+Nevada is currently in development of a statewide mandated reporter training to ensure standardized training for the various professions that are required to take mandated reporter training and who may make reports of child abuse or neglect to Child Welfare.

 To support the development, implementation and monitoring of CARA Plans of Care for substance-exposed infants, Nevada continues to provide CAPTA State Grant Funding to the local child welfare agencies.
-The funding is used to support collaboration at the State and Community levels by allowing local child welfare agencies to participate in the activities of DPBH and ASTHO-OMNI that are related to CARA and provide additional support to families with CARA Plans of Care.
-Additionally, Nevada will collaborate with DPBH to determine if there is opportunity to provide DPBH CAPTA State Grant Funding to further support CARA and monitoring of CARA Plans of Care.
-Nevada is currently discussing CARA related training opportunities for child welfare agency staff and other stakeholders.
+The funding is used to support collaboration at the State and Community levels by allowing local child welfare agencies to participate in the activities of the PHI related to CARA, to provide additional support to families and infants affected by prenatal substance exposure, including monitoring of CARA Plans of Care, and to provide relevant training and education materials to stakeholders throughout Nevada.
+Additionally, Nevada is continuing collaborative efforts with DPBH and child welfare agencies to utilize CAPTA State Grant Funding to further support CARA implementation, including monitoring of CARA Plans of Care.